jmpressjs/docs/contribute.md

 Then navigate to your copy of jmpress.js and run the command: `grunt` (windows: `grunt.cmd`) to build.
 You can also use the command `grunt watch` to continuously build jmpress.js as you edit.

 The output files will be located in the `dist/` folder.
-Additionally `docs/asserts` and `docs/index.html` are output files for the documentation.
 Please do not edit any file in this folders as they are automatically generated.
 You can delete them and they will be regenerated.

-Files in `docs/asserts` will have a hash of the content in their name (for better caching), so if you compile often there may be many different files in the folder.
-You can delete those as well.

 ### Testing